mongodb/docs/source/reference/mongod.rst

    connections.
 By default :program:`mongod` listens for connections on port 27017.

-   On UNIX-like systems root access is required for ports with numbers lower than 1000.
+   UNIX-like systems require root privileges to use ports with numbers lower than 1000.

 .. option:: --bind_ip <ip address>